ebraekke/oci-powershell-utils/README.md

 PowerShell is cross-platform, so it should work.
 But, for now I short-circuit and fail on purpose if you try to run on Mac or Linux.

+## Why not managed SSH session?

+I have decided to (only) use port forwarding for two reasons:

+1. Simplicity: To create a session to a service endpoint, for instance a database listener, port forwarding is the only option.
+So I decided to keep it DRY (Don't Repeat Yourself).

+2. Managed SSH sessions requires that an agent is activated on the target.
+This agent is not always present.
+In some instances the agent may not be available.
+This was the case initially with Ubuntu on ARM for example.

+## Why PowerShell?

+PowerShell is an extremely powerful and forgiving environment for exploring an API.
+I especially appreciate the ability to inspect returned objects.
+This is the ultimate learning environment for me.